opencadc/science-containers/docs/user-guide/batch-jobs/index.md

 Batch jobs enable automated, non-interactive processing of astronomical data at scale.
 This section covers headless execution, API access, job scheduling, and workflow automation on the CANFAR Science Platform.

+## What is Batch Processing?

+Batch processing refers to the execution of computational tasks without user interaction, typically running in the background to process large datasets or perform repetitive analysis tasks.
+In the context of the CANFAR Science Platform, batch jobs run as **headless containers** - containerized environments that execute your code without graphical interfaces or interactive terminals.

+### Headless vs Interactive Containers

+The key difference between headless and interactive containers lies not in the container images themselves, but in how they are executed.
+The same container image can be launched in either mode depending on your needs.

+**Headless containers** execute a user-specified command or script directly.
+When you submit a headless job, you specify exactly what command should run - whether it's a Python script, a shell command, or any executable available in the container.
+The container starts, runs your specified command, and terminates when the command completes.
+For example, submitting a headless job with the `astroml` container might execute `python /arc/projects/myproject/analysis.py` directly.

+**Interactive containers** launch predefined interactive services that you can access through your web browser.
+The same `astroml` container, when launched interactively, would start Jupyter Lab, providing you with a notebook interface for development and exploration.
+These containers run indefinitely until you manually stop them, allowing for real-time interaction and iterative development.

+This distinction makes headless containers ideal for production workflows and automated processing, while interactive containers excel for development, prototyping, and exploratory data analysis.

 ## Overview

 Batch processing is essential for: